Key Takeaways

 The reversal curse is a known failure where models trained on "A is B" can't answer "B is ?"
 Path Reuse shows it's a directional memory problem.

-The Michigan State researchers showed this is a direct consequence of Path Reuse.
-The memorized path through the model's weight structure goes from query pattern A to answer B, but no reciprocal path exists from B back to A. The graph structure is directional.
+Berglund et al. documented this pattern in 2023.
+The Michigan State team's Path Reuse analysis explains the mechanism: the memorized path through the model's weight structure runs from query pattern A to answer B, with no reciprocal path from B back to A. The graph is one-way.
 Building the reverse path requires separate training examples that explicitly establish the B-to-A connection.

 How does Path Compression cause reasoning failures?